helena-intel/open_model_zoo/demos/object_detection_demo/jupyter-python/README.md

 ## Run this demo notebook locally

+1. Clone this repository to your computer with `git`, or download the repository from [this link](https://github.com/helena-intel/open_model_zoo/archive/detection-async-notebook.zip) and unzip it.

-1. Install Python
+2. Install Python

     This notebook has been tested on Linux (Ubuntu 20.04) and Windows, with Python 3.7.9.
 If you have not installed Python yet, download and install it from https://www.python.org/downloads/release/python-379/.
 Choose a 64-bit version.
 If you are on Windows, it is recommended to select the `Add Python to your PATH` option during installation.

-2. Clone this repository to your computer with `git`, or download the repository from [this link](https://github.com/helena-intel/open_model_zoo/archive/master.zip)

 3. Create a virtual environment with the required Python packages
    - Open a terminal and go to the demo director (the directory that contains this README.)